dogweather/forkful/content/en/swift/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string in Swift modifies the given string so that its first character is uppercase, and the remaining characters are lowercase.
-Programmers do this for purposes like formatting names or sentences according to grammatical rules or user interface standards.

 ## How to:
 Swift's `String` structs come with a couple of built-in methods to manipulate the case of strings.
 Here are a few approaches to capitalize strings in Swift, including the use of standard methods and third-party libraries if necessary.

 ### Using built-in methods
 To capitalize the first letter of a string and lowercasing the rest:

 ```swift